morganmayday/tayen-core/actions/README.md

+#### Actions
+On your turn, you have either one major action or two minor actions.
+You can take as many different free actions as you want.

+#### Scales
 Tayen operates on three timescales.

 If you want to take an action from a shorter timescale in a longer timescale, you can!
 It becomes the next shorter type of action--full-round becomes major becomes minor becomes free.
 If something has a specific activation time listed, like "one minute", it doesn't change.